Where are they now? - Trevor Horn

 whether Horn was expecting these.

-Work was continuing on the debut album from opera singer
+There was work on a debut album from opera singer Olivia

 Bocca, worked with Robbie Williams, The Squad),